lindseysim/web-common/README.md

 ##Acknowledgments##

-A huge bulk of this library was built on solutions found through the Mozilla Developers Network, StackOverflow, and otherwise from people much smarter than me.
-Where
+A huge bulk of this library was built on solutions found through the Mozilla Developers Network, StackOverflow, and many other smart folks.
+I would also like to thank SFEI, Bill Burr, and coffee.